Billionaire Profile

 1999

-Began career at Bear Stearns
+Began Career at Bear Stearns

-Joined the Merchant Banking Group, focusing on private equity investments.
+Started in the Merchant Banking Group, focusing on private equity investments.

 2002